Match Community Day Team

 Ms. Tabuteau is filled with excitement, as she will be joining Match Community Day School for the 2016-2017 school year.
 Before joining the MCD community, Ms. Tabuteau earned her B.S. in Mathematics Education and Master of Education at the University of New Hampshire.
 Her passion for teaching and strong commitment to ensuring that each child is able to reach their highest potential, has led to her decision of moving back to her hometown of Boston.
 During her free time, Ms. Tabuteau enjoys traveling, trying new things and spending time with family and friends.

-DANIELLE WALKER I INCLUSION AIDE
+DANIELLE WALKER I ASSOCIATE DEAN

 Leeta White | Speech & Language Pathologist